- Search The Registry

 - Youth Programs

 On this date in 1783 Birchtown, Nova Scotia was established.
 This was one of the largest free Black settlements in North America in the 18th century.

-Their beginning actually started with the American Revolutionary War and Lord Dunmore, the Royal Governor of Virginia.
-He offered freedom to any African slave in the colony’s who would escape from his master and fight on the side of those loyal to the British Crown.
+The settlements beginning actually started with the American Revolutionary War, the Declaration of Independence, and Lord Dunmore, the Royal Governor of Virginia.
+He offered freedom to any African slave in the colonies who would escape from his master and fight on the side of those loyal to the British Crown.
 More than 300 Blacks immediately found their way behind British Lines and formed The Ethiopian Regiment.
-African slave Soldiers who fought for the British did so in the belief that they were securing freedom, not only for themselves, but for all enslaved Blacks.
+Black slave Soldiers who fought for the British did so in the belief that they were securing freedom, not only for themselves but for all enslaved Blacks.

-Other Black Loyalists settled communities were Port Mouton (Later Liverpool); Brindy Town (Near Digby); Musket Greenville (Near Yarmouth); Little Tracadie (Guysbourough County); Preston (Halifax County), Annapolis Royal, Halifax and Saint John, New Brunswick.
+Other Black Loyalists settled communities were Port Mouton (Later Liverpool); Brindy Town (Near Digby); Musket Greenville (Near Yarmouth); Little Tracadie (Guysborough County); Preston (Halifax County), Annapolis Royal, Halifax, and Saint John, New Brunswick.